repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/index.rst

 Deployment
 ##########

-RSTUF is provided as a set of Container Images that can be deployed in a variety of environments.
+RSTUF is provided as a set of Container Images that can be deployed in various environments.
 This section provides guides for deploying RSTUF in different environments.

 For a more detailed guide on planning a deployment,